googlefonts/googlesans-flex/README.md

 The branch that is analysed to produce the burndown chart is configured within the script itself (see `git_rev_since` and `git_rev_current`).
 To temporarily produce a burndown chart for a different branch on your local machine, simply update these two values to valid Git references (i.e. branch names or 7 character hashes), and run `make progress-chart`.
 Updating the workflow's configuration will require a PR changing the script.

+## License

+Google offers many fonts on open source terms.
+Google Sans Flex is **not** one of them.
+Please see google.com/fonts for alternatives.